Anurag-Varma/jobslist-extension/README.md

 1. Log in to LinkedIn and browse [jobs](https://www.linkedin.com/jobs/search/).
 2. Click the **Referral** button added into the job postings.
 3. In the popup which opens, select send button for each person whom you want to send an email or use the send all button feature.
-4. Check and verify your sent emails section in your gmail.
+4. Check and verify your sent emails section in your gmail before using the extension to send too many emails to confirm that the email format is correct.

 ## Disclaimer